 Gumlet does not provide an image storage facility.
 You can store your original images on the storage of your choice and retain full control over them.
 Gumlet does not modify your original images.
 You can always go back to serving current images.

 Sign Up or Login to your Gumlet account and click the "+ Add Source" button to get to the below screen.

-Gumlet supports following different media storage as source.
-You can select any of them while crearting source and provide appropriate credentials.
+Gumlet supports the following different media storages as sources.
+You can select any of them while creating a source and provide appropriate credentials.

 Google Cloud Storage